 Prerequisites.
 An undergraduate degree in mathematics, physics, engineering, chemistry, or another natural science is recommended.
 The general prerequisites expected of incoming graduate students include undergraduate courses in calculus, linear algebra, differential equations, and computer programming; as well as one-year sequences of undergraduate calculus-based physics and chemistry.
 Upper-division undergraduate courses in physics, chemistry, engineering, and mathematics are strongly recommended.
 Undergraduate courses in atmospheric and oceanic sciences are useful, but not expected, as part of the undergraduate background.

 Course Requirements.
 For both thesis and nonthesis options, a total of 30 credit hours is required with at least 15 credit hours of ATOC courses numbered 5000 and above.
 Other specific course requirements are in the ATOC Graduate Handbook.

 Examinations.
 For the thesis option, the final examination consists of an oral exam on the thesis.
 There is a written final exam for the nonthesis option.

 Course Requirements.
 A total of 36 credit hours is required including the 18 credit hours in ATOC core courses listed above, as well as a graduate-level course in applied or computational mathematics.
 In addition, 30 dissertation hours are required.
 Other specific course requirements are covered in the ATOC Graduate Handbook.

 Examinations.
 Students must pass a two-part comprehensive examination before admission into candidacy.
 Part I of the comprehensive examination is a written exam based on course material and is normally taken in the second year.
 Part II of the comprehensive examination is normally taken in the third year and is an oral examination based on an original research paper prepared by the student.
-After the PhD dissertation has been submitted, a final examination of the dissertation will be conducted.
+After a preliminary copy of the dissertation has been accepted for defense by the student's committee, a final examination on the dissertation and related topics is conducted.